Infineon/cli-optiga-trust-x/README.md

 ### trustx_metadata

-Modify Trust X OID metadata.
+Modify OPTIGA™ Trust X OID metadata.

 ***Warning : -L and -T option is not reversible.
 Lock set Lcs0 to 0x07 and Terminate set Lcs0 to 0x0F***